MuktFr/css-wireframes/README.md

 ## Documentation

-Checkout [our documentation](http://wireframes.ldd.fr/examples/) for a live demo and detailled explanations.
+Check out [our documentation](http://wireframes.ldd.fr/examples/) for a live demo and detailled explanations.

 ## Credits